PaulCreusy/flight-mech/README.md

 ### Documentation

+The documentation is available online [here](https://paulcreusy.github.io/flight-mech/).

-If you decided to clone the repository, you can generate the documentation using the following commands:
+Otherwise, if you decided to clone the repository, you can generate the documentation using the following commands:

 ```bash
 cd docs